-- Ensure that materials are provided so that equipment can be kept clean. - Encourage members to keep the gym tidy. - Ensure that the gym is not overcrowded either with equipment or people. - Ensure that the equipment is thoroughly checked at appropriate intervals and maintained in good condition. - Ensure members have access to a full First Aid kit and are aware of where it is kept. - Ensure a list of current first aiders is displayed prominently in the gym.
+- Ensure that materials are provided so that equipment can be kept clean. - Encourage members to keep the gym tidy so as to reduce the probability of someone tripping and falling - Ensure that the gym is not overcrowded either with equipment or people. - Ensure that the equipment is thoroughly checked at appropriate intervals and maintained in good condition. - Ensure members have access to a full First Aid kit and are aware of where it is kept. - Ensure a list of current first aiders is displayed prominently in the gym.